mbrooker/mbrooker-blog/_posts/2013-07-14-io-performance.md

 Sometimes, though, you need to go into more detail than iostat can provide.
 The aggregate view from *iostat* is simple, but makes it difficult to tell which processes are doing which IOs.
 Averaging over a period of time can hide subtle performance issues and the real causes of may IO-related problems.
 To get around these issues, you'll want to go deeper.
 If you have the guts for it, a recent kernel, and a good understanding of IO performance issues, you'll want to reach for [blktrace](http://git.kernel.org/cgit/linux/kernel/git/axboe/blktrace.git/tree/README) and friends.
 The blktrace toolkit provides an extremely powerful way to look at the exact IO performance of a Linux machine, at a wide range of levels of detail, and is vastly more capable than the simple *iostat*.

-For a start, let's look at the performance of a random read workload to a 16k drive.
+For a start, let's look at the performance of a random read workload to a magnetic drive, with 16k IOs.
 The manufacturer's spec sheet says this drive should be delivering about 120 IOs per second on a completely random load. *iostat -x* has this to say about the drive:

     Device:       rrqm/s   wrqm/s     r/s     w/s   rsec/s   wsec/s avgrq-sz
     sdb             0.00     0.00  124.67    0.00  3989.33     0.00    32.00